brianshih1/mini-key-value-db/mdbook/src/chapter_2/database_api.md

 # Database API

-Let’s first talk about the API of the toy database.
-The database’s API consists of the following methods:
+Before we dive into the theory and implementation of my toy database, let's first look at the toy database's API, which consists of the following methods:

 - set_time
 - begin_txn